 Tanja also prepared for us another cheesy food from Switzerland, Raclette, which is simply boiled chat potatoes with melted cheese and sour cream, but the production process is what is cool.
 The ‘raclette cheese cuts’ go on a ladle, with a choice of sliced pear or onion (or both), sprinkled with raclette spice mix (which is paprika, cayenne pepper, nutmeg and herbs) then placed under a mini-grill which sits on the table and melts in front of you.
 When it’s ready you scrape it off onto your steaming potatoes.
 Top with sour cream and sliced gherkins!
 The kids loved this dish, it was a great success.

-We can’t go past the breakfast staple that the Swiss made famous, muesli.
-There are many more options here than other places in Europe we have been to.
+We can’t go past the breakfast staple that the Swiss-made famous, muesli.
+There are many more options here than in other places in Europe we have been to.
 They regularly eat the Bircher style which is oats mixed with yoghurt, fruit and nuts – a breakfast I really enjoy!

 Some people believe that the meringue was invented in the Swiss village of Meiringen, though there is evidence of it being made elsewhere.
-It is much like the Australia versus New Zealand battle over pavlova, a meringue based desert.
+It is much like the Australia versus New Zealand battle over pavlova, a meringue-based dessert.

 More Swiss Food …

 There are other local specialties, such as pork schnitzel with creamy mushroom sauce, Lucerne veal pie, veal with creamy sauce and rosti (hash brown) from Zurich.

 We didn’t eat out much during our stay in Switzerland due to the expense, so we, unfortunately, didn’t try any of these.